finos/FDC3/docs/api/ref/PrivateChannel.md

 ### 'Server-side' example

 The intent app establishes and returns a `PrivateChannel` to the client (who is awaiting `getResult()`).
 When the client calls `addContextlistener()` on that channel, the intent app receives notice via the handler added with `onAddContextListener()` and knows that the client is ready to start receiving quotes.
+If the client unsubscribes it's context listener or disconnects from the channel, the intent app may receive notice via the the `onUnsubscribe()` and `onDisconnect()` and can stop sending data and clean-up.

 The Desktop Agent knows that a channel is being returned by inspecting the object returned from the handler (e.g. check constructor or look for private member).